 Students will gain access to the Master's degree programme in Computer Science as described in Article 17 - Subsection 1c ,1d when they have obtained their bachelor's degree, fulfilled the language requirements of the master programme and earned a 'V' (passed) or a mark greater than or equal to 6 for all the courses in their bridging programme.

-Article 19 - Goal and final attainment levels of the programme Computer Science (art.
+Article 19 - Goal and final attainment levels of the master's degree programme (art.
 7.13 Section 2, Subsection c WHW)